Symphony No. 6 (Tchaikovsky): Interpretation

-Dedication and suggested programmes
+Dedication and suggested programs

 Tchaikovsky dedicated the Pathétique to his nephew, Vladimir "Bob" Davydov, whom he greatly admired.

-The Pathétique has been the subject of a number of theories as to a hidden programme.
-This goes back to the first performance of the work, when fellow composer Nikolai Rimsky-Korsakov asked Tchaikovsky whether there was a programme to the new symphony, and Tchaikovsky asserted that there was, but would not divulge it.
+The Pathétique has been the subject of a number of theories as to a hidden program.
+This goes back to the first performance of the work, when Nikolai Rimsky-Korsakov asked Tchaikovsky whether it had a program and Tchaikovsky said it did but would not divulge it.

 Tchaikovsky's "Cross"-motif, associated with the crucifixion, himself, and Tristan, a variation of which first appears in mm.
 1–2 of his Pathétique Symphony.
 Tchaikovsky identified with and associated the cross-motif with "star-cross'd lovers" in general, such as in Romeo and Juliet.

-A suggested programme has been what Taruskin disparagingly termed "symphony as suicide note".
-This idea began to assert itself as early as the second performance of the symphony in St Petersburg, not long after the composer had died.
+A suggested program has been what Taruskin disparagingly termed "symphony as suicide note".
+This idea began to assert itself as early as the piece's second performance, not long after the composer died.
 People at that performance "listened hard for portents.
 As always, they found what they were looking for: a brief but conspicuous quotation from the Russian Orthodox requiem at the stormy climax of the first movement, and of course the unconventional Adagio finale with its tense harmonies at the onset and its touching depiction of the dying of the light in conclusion".
 Countering this is Tchaikovsky's statement on 26 September/8 October 1893 that he was in no mood to write any sort of requiem.
-This was in reply to a suggestion from his close friend Grand Duke Konstantin that he write a requiem for their mutual friend the writer Aleksey Apukhtin, who had died in late August, just as Tchaikovsky was completing the Pathétique.
+This was in reply to a suggestion from his friend Grand Duke Konstantin that he write a requiem for their mutual friend the writer Aleksey Apukhtin, who had died in late August, just as Tchaikovsky was completing the Pathétique.